ybarsotti/Dotfiles/README.md

 # My •Dotfiles :rocket:
 This repository contains the dotfiles for Mac.
-The main idea is to modularize the apps to be able to be easily tracked outside the `.confif` folder.
+The main idea is to modularize the apps to be able to be easily tracked outside the `.config` folder.
 All modules(apps) have the structure below:
 ```
 <module>